 Finishing Configuration of Access Server

-Now that you’ve installed OpenVPN Access Server, what’s next?
+Now that you’ve installed OpenVPN Access Server, this documentation outlines next steps.

 Find the URLs for your web server

-When you complete the installation process on the command line, you will find the URLs for your admin UI and client UI.
-If you follow another installation flow, you may see the URL mentioned elsewhere.
+When you complete the installation process on the command line, you will find the URLs for your admin UI and client UI as well as the username and randomly generated password for the admin account.

 The Admin UI is the web-based GUI for managing your OpenVPN Access Server.
 We also refer to it as the Admin Web UI.
 Typically, it is the address of your server with /admin/ appended, for example https://192.168.70.222/admin/.

-When you login to the Admin Web UI, this is where you can manage the configuration, certificate, users, and so on as an administrative user.
+When you sign in to the Admin Web UI, you can manage the configuration, certificate, users, and so on as an administrative user.
 The web-based GUI provides simplified management of complex VPN features rather than having to run Linux-based commands and scripts.

-The Client UI is the web-based GUI for users to login and download clients or configuration files.
+The Client UI is the web-based GUI where users sign in and download clients or configuration files.
 Typically, it is the address of your server, https://192.168.70.222 as an example.

-When a user logs in here with the credentials as setup in the Admin Web UI, they can download pre-configured Connect Clients for Windows and macOS.
-There will also be links to the Linux, Android, and iOS client programs.
+When a user signs in here with the credentials as set up in the Admin Web UI, they can download pre-configured Connect clients for Windows and macOS.
+There are also links to the Linux, Android, and iOS client programs.
 You can also find a configuration profile to import into an already installed client.

 First time logging into Admin Web UI